 The 201 Biking Path is part of the larger Basilica Track.
 On our route, we pedaled past two old churches: the ruins of St. Bartholomew’s Chapel and St. Christopher’s Church.
 Pilgrimages used to take place to all of the field churches to pray for crops.
 Basilica Track Info and Map.

 On our approach back into town, we briefly connected on Trail 202 to complete our smaller loop.
 We could see all of Rovinj and the St. Euphemia Bell Tower, prettily perched out into the sea.
 We think is the most beautiful viewpoint of the city from afar.
-The density of the old town sits in contrast with the open nature.
+The density of the old town sits in contrast with the open nature and would be a perfect spot to catch one of the legendary Rovinj Sunsets!

-Top Tips for the Hiking and Biking in Rovinj
+Top Tips for the Hiking and Biking in Rovinj, Croatia

 - Pick up an Istria Bike Map from the Tourist Information Office that outlines the hiking and biking trails in Rovinj.